ghendrickx/SALTISolutions/neural_network/machine_learning/README.md

-# Estuarine dynamics: Neural network
+# Neural network: Estuarine dynamics
 The neural network can also be used separately from the web-API.
 This allows for evaluating a wide range of estuarine configurations as well as a more stochastic approach.